Love the taste of a BBQ dinner? You can have it in just minutes if you plan right and follow these simple BBQ ideas and grilling tips.

 7. Do double duty.

-Make double so you can enjoy smoky-flavored leftovers in your lunch tomorrow.
-Cooking once and enjoying it again later is a great way to stretch your time investment.
+Make double so you can enjoy simple BBQ leftovers in your lunch tomorrow.
+Grilling once and enjoying it again later is a great way to stretch your time investment.

 Better yet, make enough extras to freeze for next so that you can enjoy the fruits of your labor for days on end.